MarwanBit/cs2-infrastructure/docs/ARCHITECTURE.md

 Code Quality Tools: ESLint, Prettier, Ruff

 ## 9. Future Considerations / Roadmap

-(Briefly note any known architectural debts, planned major changes, or significant future features that might impact the architecture.)

 * Architectural Debts
   * Using Clerk as a service makes it difficult to test locally, as the service is third-party and cannot be hosted locally, thus we don't get truly "local" development, attempting to mock Clerk or use some other AWS service for authentication that has a LocalStack equivalent could work.
 Additionally, thinking of how we can abstract authentication to a seperate service to allow for Dependency Injection maybe a useful approach.